 The Western Gunboat Flotilla and the Mississippi River Squadron

 All of the vessels available before the war were intended for service along or adjacent to the sea coast, or on the Great Lakes.
 The Mississippi River flotilla was an entirely different force was required for operations in support of the Army along the extensive inland waterways of the Ohio, Mississippi, Red, Tennessee Cumberland rivers and their tributaries.
 The Mississippi River Squadron eventually comprised over a hundred vessels of widely varied construction and character.
-Some were driven by screw-propellers and others by side-wheels or stern-wheels.
-There were rams, ironclad gunboats, “tinclads,” unarmoured boats of various types and mortar-vessels.
+Some were driven by screw propellers and others by side wheels or stern wheels.
+There were rams, ironclad gunboats, “tinclads,” unarmoured boats of various types and mortar vessels.
 The first demand for a river-based flotilla came from the Army and its early organization was directed by the War Department; a US Navy officer was placed in command.
-The complications arising from this arrangement were solved on October 1st 1862 by the transfer of the force from Army command to the Navy Department.
+The complications arising from this arrangement were solved on 1 October 1862 by the transfer of the force from Army command to the Navy Department.
 Naval officers were detached to command the various river-based gunboats while gunners and marines were sent to add discipline and expertise to the soldiers-turned-sailors who began the river campaigns.

-The first step in the creation of the Mississippi River flotilla was taken in May 1861 by Commander John Rodgers, who purchased three river-steamboats at Cincinnati, named the Conestoga, Lexington and Tyler.
-They were converted into gun-boats by strengthening their frames, lowering their machinery and protecting their decks by heavy bulwarks.
-The Union Western Gunboat Flotilla was formed officially on May 16th 1861.
+The first step in the creation of the Mississippi River flotilla was taken in May 1861 by Commander John Rodgers, who purchased three river steamboats at Cincinnati, named the Conestoga, Lexington and Tyler.
+They were converted into gunboats by strengthening their frames, lowering their machinery and protecting their decks with dense bulwarks.
+The Union Western Gunboat Flotilla was formed officially on 16 May 1861.
 It was placed under the command of the Union Army to ensure its support of the armies on western rivers.
 Commander John Rodgers was the first commander, responsible for the construction and organisation of the fleet.

 Davis led the command in several actions in support of the army and against Confederate warships at Plum Point Bend and Memphis.
 In July, he cooperated with ships ascending the Mississippi from New Orleans to attack Vicksburg, Mississippi, but the attack was repelled.
 In August, he conducted a successful raid up the Yazoo River.
 He was then made Chief of the Bureau of Navigation and returned to Washington, DC.